HFooladi/ml_workshop/README.md

 - Main reference: I have used [this](https://www.youtube.com/watch?v=92-98SYOdlY) amazing tutorial from Richard Turner as the main resource for this session.
 In addition, I think the best resource that covers this topic is "gaussian process for machine learning" book by Rasmussen and Williams.

+### Week 7
+- Main topic: Successor Representation in Reinforcement Learning
+- Tag : Introducing successor representation paradigm and how it differs from model-based and model-free in terms of efficiency and flexibility.
+- Main reference: There is a very nice blog [post](https://medium.com/@awjuliani/the-present-in-terms-of-the-future-successor-representations-in-reinforcement-learning-316b78c5fa3) by Arthur Juliani

 ## Lectures